How to Set Up a Fraud Alert on Your Credit Report

 At-A-Glance

-• With identity theft and credit card fraud on the rise, setting up a fraud alert on your credit report is considered a good practice to help protect yourself from bad actors.
+- Because of the risk of identity theft and credit card fraud, setting up a fraud alert on your credit report is considered a good practice to help protect yourself from bad actors.

 Did you know?

-Credit card fraud is one of the most common forms of identity theft: Federal Trade Commission (FTC) data shows it as the most common consumer complaint in 16 out of 20 quarters since the start of 2019.1 And as identity and credit card theft grow more prevalent, more people are taking steps to protect themselves from fraud.
+Credit card fraud is one of the most common forms of identity theft: Federal Trade Commission (FTC) data shows it as the most common consumer complaint since 2021.1 And as identity and credit card theft grow more prevalent, more people are taking steps to protect themselves from fraud.
 Setting up a fraud alert on your credit report is an important – and relatively easy – step you can take to make it harder for fraudsters to open credit card accounts in your name.

 You can place a credit bureau fraud alert simply by requesting one from one of the three major credit reporting agencies – asking one credit bureau triggers the other two to place an alert on your report as well.2